-Another day, another study on the benefits of the Affordable Care Act.
-Actually, this time, it’s three more studies.

-```

-Another day, another study on the benefits of the Affordable Care Act and the gains we risk losing if the Trump administration continues to undercut the law’s patient protections.
+Another day, another study on the benefits of the Affordable Care Act and what we risk losing as the Trump administration continues its sabotage.